DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Shipment receipt - Transfer order.md

 ## View staging table records
 To view the Shipment receipt - Transfer order staging records, go to **EDI > Documents > 3PL documents > Stock transfer receipt > Transfer order**. <br>
-Use this page to review staging and process the EDI documents, post the Arrival journal and optionally post the Product receipt.
+Use this page to review staging and process the EDI documents, post the Arrival journal and optionally Receive the transfer order.

 ### List page
 The following EDI fields are available on the list page.